awsdocs/amazon-s3-user-guide/doc_source/access-analyzer.md

 ## Enabling Access Analyzer for S3<a name="enabling-access-analyzer"></a>

-To use Access Analyzer for S3, you must do the following:
+To use Access Analyzer for S3, you must complete the following prerequisite steps\.

-+ Grant the required permissions\.
+1. Grant the required permissions\.

    For more information, see [Permissions Required to use Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-permissions) in the *IAM User Guide*\.

-+ Visit IAM to enable Access Analyzer for each Region where you want to use it\.
+1. Visit IAM to create an account\-level analyzer for each Region where you want to use Access Analyzer\.

    Access Analyzer for S3 requires an account\-level analyzer\.
-To use Access Analyzer for S3, you must visit IAM Access Analyzer and create an analyzer that has an account as the zone of trust\.
+To use Access Analyzer for S3, you must create an analyzer that has an account as the zone of trust\.
 For more information, see [Enabling Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-enabling) in *IAM User Guide*\.

-## Blocking All Public Access<a name="blocking-public-access-access-analyzer"></a>
+## Blocking all public access<a name="blocking-public-access-access-analyzer"></a>

 If you want to block all access to a bucket in a single click, you can use the **Block all public access** button in Access Analyzer for S3\.
 When you block all public access to a bucket, no public access is granted\.
 We recommend that you block all public access to your buckets unless you require public access to support a specific and verified use case\.
 Before you block all public access, ensure that your applications will continue to work correctly without public access\.